pohormar/SimpleTestAutomationFramework/README.md

-Testing framework based on gradle, selenium, cucumber and spring
+Testing framework based on java 11, gradle, selenium, cucumber and spring

 Example usage of:
 - integration of selenium, cucumber and spring